Ungvando/DPImaker1/README.md

 4. Click "Load unpacked" and select this folder.
 5. The icon appears in your toolbar (pin it if you want).

+Step by step tutorial
+1. Click the green code button and download zip to install the zip file.

 ## Daily use
 1. Click the extension icon — a tab opens.
 2. Choose (or drag in) your daily DPI PDF.